Solving Common Business Problems

 2. You don’t have a strong brand identity

 One of the biggest challenges faced by businesses in their growth stages is not settling on who they are.
 Developing your brand identity is vital to your marketing and sales success.
-Your identity epitomizes what your company stands for – your values, mission and goals.
-It deeply affects your company culture, which, in turn, affects whether you can hire and retain the best people.
+Your identity epitomizes what your company stands for – your core values, mission and goals.
+It deeply affects your company culture, which in turn affects whether you can hire and retain the best employees for the job.

-Your brand identity is how you make an emotional connection with your consumer and create customer loyalty.
-Without a strong brand identity, you won’t know what audience to target – and you definitely won’t inspire raving fan customers.
+Your brand identity is what drives the emotional connection with your consumer and ultimately creates customer loyalty.
+Without a strong brand identity, you don’t actually know who you are or what direction you should all be rowing in.
+Without that direction, you won’t know what audience to target – and you definitely won’t inspire raving fan customers.

 3. You’re not providing value